Together, we're working to help the Outdoor School community

 We know that the rapidly changing situation is keeping many of us on our heels and making it more difficult to be strategic and measured in our responses.
 We also know that the work of our three organizations may change as the situation continues to emerge.
 And we know that, for many of you, this crisis is affecting all that you do, not just your ODS work.
 We are committed to communicating with you all as much as possible through this, and we hope that you will reach out in whatever way makes sense for you to let us know how you are doing and how we may be able to help.
 Sending all of you our heartfelt support and wishes for good health.

-Should you want to download a printable copy of this letter, you can find that here.
+If you want to download a printable copy of this letter, you can find it here.

 Warmly from all of us to all of you,